DreamHost hosts over 1.5 million sites and is nearly 25 years old.

 3. Only Paid Migrations Offered

 DreamHost does not offer any free site migrations on their shared hosting plans.

 Instead, they’ll charge you a $99 one-time fee to move each site.
-This can really add up if you’re trying to move several client or company accounts at the same time (especially when you consider there’s no automated way to do it through cPanel).
+This can really add up if you’re trying to move several clients or company accounts at the same time.

 There are a few other limitations around how their paid migration services work.

-Multsite WordPress sites cannot be moved.
+Multisite WordPress sites cannot be moved.
 WordPress.com transfers will only grab content inside posts or pages.
-So you’ll have to reinstall and setup your theme and plugins.
+So you’ll have to reinstall and set up your theme and plugins.

 Any website builder sites, on Wix, Weebly, or SquareSpace, cannot be moved, either.

 They do offer some documentation to manually move your site.

-But that’s still not very satisfactory when most other services will do all of the heavy lifting for you.
+But that’s still not very satisfactory when most other services will do all of the heavy liftings for you.

 DreamHost Pricing, Hosting Plans & Quick Facts